 1. Introduction.
 Motivated by the growing availability of lower precision arithmetics, mixed precision algorithms are being developed for a wide range of numerical computations [18].
 One subclass of mixed precision algorithms that has recently and increasingly proven successful is what we call adaptive precision algorithms.
 These algorithms are based on the idea of adapting the precision to the data involved in the computation, by selecting a level of precision proportional to the importance of the data, where the definition of "importance" is application dependent.
 For example, Anzt et al. [6], [13] have proposed an adaptive precision block Jacobi preconditioner in which the precision of each block is chosen based on its condition number.
 Another example is the mixed precision low-rank compression proposed by Amestoy et al. [5], which partitions a low-rank matrix into several low-rank components of decreasing norm and stores each of them in a correspondingly decreasing precision.
-Ahmad, Sundar, and Hall [1] develop a sparse matrix-vector product algorithm in which elements in the range [-1, 1] are switched to single precision while the other elements are kept in double precision.
-Diffenderfer, Osei-Kuffour, and Menon [12] propose a "quantized"
+Ahmad et al. [1] develop a sparse matrix-vector product algorithm in which elements in the range [-1,1] are switched to single precision while the other elements are kept in double precision.
+Diffenderfer et al. [12] propose a "quantized" dot product algorithm that adapts the precision of each vector element based on its exponent.
+For a unified presentation of these adaptive precision algorithms, see [18, sect.
+14].